Caroline Bergvall

 News and events

 You will find below some opportunities to support the making and/or circulation of your projects and ideas.
 I hope this will be helpful to you.
+An ongoing space for opportunities for writers, artists, and interdisciplinary practitioners, as I come across them.

 Also, on this page, some of my own news movements, travels, showings of ongoing projects.
 Perhaps we will get to meet in real life at some point!